xenserverarmy/packer/README.md

  * `remote_password` - the password for the XenServer host being used.
  * `boot_command` - a list of commands to be sent to the instance over XenServer VNC connection to VM.
  * `boot_wait` - how long to wait for the VM isntance to initially start
  * `disk_size` - the size of the disk the VM should be created with, in MB.
+If present, this takes precedence and overrides vm_disks (for backwards compatibility)
  * `iso_url` - the url from which to download the ISO and place it in the iso_sr
  * `iso_name` - the name of the ISO visible on a ISO SR connected to the XenServer host, or the name to assign to it upon download.
  * `iso_sr` - the name of the ISO SR a downloaded ISO should be placed in